About the University Health Center

 Photocopies acceptable (front and back of card)

-UHC can file claims at time of service if your student has a copy of the insurance card
+The University Health Center can file claims at time of service if your student has a copy of the insurance card

-- List of Allergies
+List of Allergies

 Assists with prescribing medications

 A provider's copy of the current prescription to fill a new order or Container with current pharmacy name and number of refills to transfer the prescription

 Medicine Cabinet Items

 Dr. James Guest, University Health Center Director, recommends the following items for a well-stocked college student's medicine cabinet: